Sandefjord Airport, Torp: Development since the 2000s

 Swedish low-cost airline Goodjet started flights from Torp to Beauvais–Tillé Airport near Paris on 15 July 2002 using Airbus A320-200 aircraft.
 The airline terminated all services on 6 December of the same year.

 Ryanair commenced flights to Glasgow Prestwick Airport on 4 April 2002.
 The same year, the airport expanded the international arrival section, and the airport passed one million annual passengers, and the airport is the seventh largest in the country.
 The profit had sunk to NOK 9.3 million.
 A new 6000 m2 international terminal was opened in 2003.
 On 4 April, Ryanair started a service to Stockholm Skavsta Airport.
 The airport had 1,084,244 passengers in 2004, and a revenue of NOK 163.2 million.
 A survey conducted in 2004 showed that 64 percent of the passengers at Torp were tourist rather than business travelers, about twice the level of other airports.
 The same year, both Widerøe and Ryanair had 450,000 passengers, while KLM had 80,000.
 The largest destination was London with 250,000 passengers, followed by Copenhagen and Frankfurt with 120,000.

 During the planning of high-speed upgrade of the line, plans called to move the line to create a station integrated in the airport terminal, as had been done with Oslo Airport Station and Trondheim Airport Station.
 However, as the construction of a new Vestfold Line was put on hold, an intermediate solution was found to reopen Råstad Station, and offer a shuttle bus to the airport.
 On 16 May 2007, Vestfold County Municipality announced that they would forward the investment costs of NOK 7 million for the new station, with a payback from the National Rail Administration by 2012.
 The latter would build, own and operate the station.
 The station opened on 21 January 2008, and the new platform is located on the east side of the tracks.
 The old station building, location in the west side, has been converted into a museum.
 During the first year, 80,000 passengers used the station, sufficient to make the NOK 4.5 million used by NSB on the shuttle bus profitable.

 As a decision was made to close Moss Airport, Rygge by 30 October 2016, Ryanair announced in July 2016 it would relocate several routes from Moss to Sandefjord by then.

+On 10 January 2024, after almost 25 years of operations at the airport, the leadership of KLM announced that they would terminate the airlines' route to Amsterdam, effective from 31 March 2024.
+According to KLM, the decision was made due to the coming slot restrictions at Schiphol, as well as that the ticket sales hadn't reached a satisfactory level as it had before the COVID-19 pandemic.
+As the route was quite popular among the local population for its offering of connecting flights through KLM's wide network of destinations, the decision was met with severe criticism by civilians, businesses, as well as local and regional politicians.